bowman2001/perplexdoc/content/doc/_index.md

     weight: 10
 ---

-The source for this documentation is available on [GitHub][doc].
-It contains the following chapters:
+The source files for all the following pages are licensed as **Creative Commons** and they are available on [GitHub][doc].
 {.p-lead} <!--more-->

+The documentation contains these chapters:

 [doc]: https://github.com/bowman2001/perplexdoc